-Hollywood has has taken note of Heritage Foundation visiting fellow, Virginia Walden Ford.
+Hollywood has taken note of Heritage Foundation visiting fellow, Virginia Walden Ford.
 According to Variety, a movie will soon be produced based her life and contributions to society.

 Uzo Aduba, star of Netflix's hit show, “Orange is the New Black,” will play Walden Ford in the independent drama titled “Miss Virginia.”